A severed finger and shouting matches: Johnny Depp’s testimony on Amber Heard

 Actor gave nearly four days of testimony

-Johnny Depp gave nearly four days of testimony in his defamation trial against his ex-wife Amber Heard, seeking to convince the jury that he did not abuse her and was in fact a victim of her abuse.
+Johnny Depp gave nearly four days of testimony in his defamation trial against his ex-wife Amber Heard, and managed to convince a the jury that he did not abuse her as he argued he was in fact a victim of her abuse.

-Ms Heard, in turn, has filed a $100m counterclaim against Mr Depp, accusing him of allegedly orchestrating a “smear campaign” against her and describing his own lawsuit as a continuation of “abuse and harassment.
-She has asked for immunity from the actor’s allegations.
+Ms Heard, in turn, had filed a $100m counterclaim against Mr Depp, accusing him of allegedly orchestrating a “smear campaign” against her and describing his own lawsuit as a continuation of “abuse and harassment”.

+She won a single part out of three listed in her counterclaim and Mr Depp was in turn ordered to pay her $2m.

 Mr Depp first took the stand on Tuesday 19 April, then kept testifying every day up until the end of Thursday 21 April.
 Proceedings paused on Friday 22 April, then over the weekend, and picked up again on 25 April with continued testimony from Mr Depp.
 He then returned to the stand for his rebuttal on 25 May.